sanayvarghese/html_x_googlesheet/README.md

 Step 9: Click on Deploy
 ```

+> _Note_: If you haven't autorized yet click on Authorize access and select your gmail account then click on advance and click on "go to \<your script name> (unsafe)"

+> _Warning_: It is showing unsafe because you selected Anyone. _It's Safe_

 ```
 Step 10: Copy the url and paste it into the html file's variable called googleAppScriptUrl
 ```